AeloveRim/aeloverim.github.io/docs/Installation.md

 - Dragonborn speaks naturally : Grants the ability to use voice commands to do things such as equip spells and items, shout, or select dialogue options.
 Requires Windows speech recognition.
 -  Occlusion FPS Boost : Should give you an FPS boost when outside, at the cost of some rare flickering in specific places (detected on some setups in the Windhelm bridge and on the College's bridge)
 -  Daedric Bitchs : Optional followers
--  Additemmenu : Lets you add items as you wish
 -  Strafing Nerf : Reduces your speed when going backwards or strafing to the side, making it a bit harder to avoid attacks and run circles around your enemies
 -  Subtitles VR : Allows you to have multiple subtitles displayed at once.
 Can get a bit janky, but useful when you have a lot of followers.